MeetPatel025/Global_Temp_RShiny_475/README.md

 * The third tab shows the relationship between Global Temp and Tesla's Google trends.

 #### Concepts used:
-Timeseries concepts: seasonality, autocorrelation, cross-correlation, and classical decomposition.
+Timeseries concepts:
+* seasonality
+* trend
+* autocorrelation
+* cross-correlation
+* classical decomposition

+#### Shiny Widgets used along with HTML and CSS styling:
+* Navbar
+* Radio buttons